Tony Award Winning Paper Mill Playhouse Affiliation

 at Paper Mill Playhouse

 I am extraordinarily pleased to herald the many accommodations and services offered for patrons with disabilities at the Tony Award-winning Paper Mill Playhouse in Millburn, New Jersey.
-The theatre has sign interpreted performances, and provides captioning, as well as infra-red head phones.
+The theatre has sign interpreted performances and provides captioning, as well as infra-red head phones.
 Service animals are welcomed.
+The theatre is accessible to wheelchairs and other mobility devices.
 In addition, the shows are Broadway caliber, and everyone can enjoy them.

-There is also a thriving Education Department at the Paper Mill Playhouse, inclusive of an adaptive creative drama program known as Theatre for Everyone.
+There is also a thriving Education Department at the Paper Mill Playhouse, inclusive of an adaptive creative drama program for young people with disabilities, ages 6 to 21.
+It is called Theatre for Everyone.
 The class begins with a drawing/doodling period as a transition exercise.
 Then, the program joyously employs sign language, theatre games, wheelchair dance, and scene performances to promote communication, cooperation, self-esteem, and having fun.
+Theatre in Motion collaborates with the playhouse to create this program.

 The most interesting part of the Theatre for Everyone program is when students work together to create a “Magic Clay.”
 The pretend clay is transformed into any non-violent object, with silly sound effects, and no words.
 Playing baseball, riding a roller coaster, or imitating various animals are among the top creations.
 Students’ augmentative communication devices are deliciously incorporated into the sound effects and spoken lines.

 Folk tales including Stone Soup and the African myth Abiyoyo are acted out.
 Non-traditional casting allows students and their typical relatives to play many parts.
 One group adapted a visit to the circus and face painted the director and her assistant.
-Of great importance, families and friends are invited to attend with the Special Needs students, all of whom range in age from pre-kindergarten to octogenarian.
+Of great importance, typical siblings, parents, and caregivers are invited to attend the classes with the Special Needs students.
+This expands the age range of the class to pre-kindergarten through octogenarian.

-Autism Friendly shows round out this cornucopia of wondrous disability inclusion.
-These performances keep the house lights on and offer rest areas with toys and a TV screen so the show can be watched in simulcast in this “chill out” zone.
+Autism Friendly performances are an important part of this cornucopia of disability inclusion.
 The volume of the stage performance is kept at an even, moderate level, and young people are permitted to carry their digital devices with them during the show.
-Audience members can move around if desired, and nobody is "shushed" during the performance.
-Patrons are assisted by ABA trained support staff, and a good time is had by all!
+Audience members can move and walk around if desired, and nobody is told to stop talking or be quiet during the performance.
+The house light are "on" about halfway, and there is a rest area with toys and a TV screen so the show can be watched in simulcast in this “chill out” zone.
+Patrons are assisted by ABA trained support staff, and a good time is had by all.
+The general public attends, as well.
+This has been such a success that many other theatres across the country offer Austism Friendly shows too.

 Theatre for Everyone, indeed.
 Come one, come all!